senacor/Tutorials-Microservices/hints/stage-09/README.md

 #### Push images to docker

-Login to your Docker-Hub account in your browser and create a repository for every container-image you want to push; for the demo service you can create a ```demo``` repository which will be accessible like this:
+Login to your Docker-Hub account in your browser and create a repository for every container-image you want to push; for the customer service you can create a ```customer``` repository which will be accessible like this:

 ```
-[YOUR_DOCKERHUB_UNAME]/demo
+[YOUR_DOCKERHUB_UNAME]/customer
 ```

 To push your container-images to your Docker-Hub repository you first have to login to docker in your terminal: